airbytehq/airbyte/docs/contributing-to-airbyte/resources/qa-checks.md

 The user facing connector documentation should be stored under `./docs/integrations/<connector-type>s/<connector-name>.md`.

+### Connectors documentation headers structure follows our guidelines

+_Applies to the following connector types: source_ _Applies to the following connector languages: python, low-code_ _Applies to connector with any support level_
+_Applies to connector with any Airbyte usage level_

+The user facing connector documentation should follow the guidelines defined in the [documentation standards](https://hackmd.io/Bz75cgATSbm7DjrAqgl4rw).

+### Connectors documentation descriptions follows our guidelines

+_Applies to the following connector types: source_ _Applies to the following connector languages: python, low-code_ _Applies to connector with any support level_
+_Applies to connector with any Airbyte usage level_

+The user facing connector documentation should follow the guidelines defined in the [documentation standards](https://hackmd.io/Bz75cgATSbm7DjrAqgl4rw).

+### Links used in connector documentation are valid

+_Applies to the following connector types: source_ _Applies to the following connector languages: python, low-code_ _Applies to connector with any support level_
+_Applies to connector with any Airbyte usage level_

+The user facing connector documentation should update invalid links in connector documentation.

 ### Connectors must have a changelog entry for each version

 _Applies to the following connector types: source, destination_